dmahw/End_To_End_Day_Trading_System/README.md

 The workload generator reads the entire workload file before sending any transactions, and creates a thread per unique user.
 To simulate more than 300 unique users, multiple workload generators must be used as one workload generator is limited to 300 unique users.

+To view the full software development history of this project, please contact the author.

 ## Instructions

 1. Install all necessary requirements